 Tropic Cinema is located at 416 Eaton Street.

 There are numerous healing centers in Key West, but one of the most trusted and valued therapists is the folks at White Street Healing Arts as they offer various ranges of therapies from acupunctures to chiropractic.

 They are located at 1217 White Street.

-If you are visiting Key West, but not wanting to miss yoga classes, Shakti Yoga offers all kinds of Yoga with drop in rates, starting from $15.
+If you are visiting Key West, but do not want to miss yoga classes, Shakti Yoga offers all kinds of Yoga with drop-in rates, starting from $15.
 They are located at 1011 Truman Avenue.

 10) Sunset Panoramas

-Perhaps one of the most perfect spot of the key west to watch panoramic beautiful sunsets, head over to Louise’s Backyard which has perfect view to the sea and is built up to multi-levels for customers to enjoy the view.
+Perhaps one of the most perfect spots of the Key West to watch panoramic beautiful sunsets, head over to Louise’s Backyard which has a perfect view of the sea and is built up to multi-levels for customers to enjoy the view.